turingschool/backend-curriculum-site/module2/projects/little_shop.md

 ### Getting Started

 1. Fork and fill out [expectations gist](https://gist.github.com/Carmer/85b9e0569af607d14f6e14b696b5e131) with your team.
-1. One team member creates a repository with the name of your online ordering platform
+2. One team member creates a repository with the name of your online ordering platform
-2. Add the other team members and your instructor(s) as collaborators
+3. Add the other team members and your instructor(s) as collaborators
-3. Add your project to Waffle.io
-4. Configure [Hound](https://houndci.com/) for style guide violations
-5. Use [waffle.io](http://waffle.io) to write and track user stories
+4. Add your project to [waffle.io](http://waffle.io) to write and track user stories

 ## Base Expectations